-- Filled up the vacant Faculty positions with the best of Faculty from across the country. - Provide good infrastructure like space, pleasant furnishing, good laboratories, in modern library, decentralization of powers to Deans and HODs, simplified purchase procedures and a host of the reforms have improved the visibility of the University globally. - An excellent ambiance on the campus, good amenities, liberal granting policies and providing greater academic freedom. - More modern classrooms with digital projectors / interactive boards and Wi-Fi campus. - The University encourages and supports the innovative ideas put forth by the faculty to improve teaching methods. - The Departments are provided with at least one smart classroom equipped with LCD projector computer. - Use of computer in the classrooms for power point presentations, display of texts graphs etc. - Assignments and correcting problems through computer and internet and sending hand outs. - Teaching with the help of international educational CDs. - Using television for live telecasts of related interviews, budgets, discussions etc., are part of aid to teaching, peculiarly for Media & Mass Communication Students. - Use of interactive boards for better presentation and classroom teaching. - Use of audio visual models, over head projector, LCD projectors etc., are also provided.
+- Filled up the vacant Faculty positions with the best of Faculty from across the country. - Provide good infrastructure like space, pleasant furnishing, good laboratories, in modern library, decentralization of powers to Deans and HODs, simplified purchase procedures and a host of the reforms have improved the visibility of the University globally. - An excellent ambiance on the campus, good amenities, liberal granting policies and providing greater academic freedom. - More modern classrooms with digital projectors / interactive boards and Wi-Fi campus. - The University encourages and supports the innovative ideas put forth by the faculty to improve teaching methods. - The Departments are provided with at least one smart classroom equipped with LCD projector computer. - Use of computer in the classrooms for power point presentations, display of texts graphs etc. - Using television for live telecasts of related interviews, budgets, discussions etc., are part of aid to teaching, peculiarly for Media & Mass Communication Students. - Use of interactive boards for better presentation and classroom teaching. - Use of audio visual models, over head projector, LCD projectors etc., are also provided.